Mouse-tailed bat

 Mouse-tailed bats are a group of insectivorous microbats of the family Rhinopomatidae with only three to six species, all contained in the single genus Rhinopoma.
 They are found in the Old World, from North Africa to Thailand and Sumatra, in arid and semiarid regions, roosting in caves, houses and even the Egyptian pyramids.
 They are relatively small, with a body length of just 5 to 6 cm.
 They weigh between 6 and 14 g.

 Features

 Rhinopomatidae are small bats with very slim limbs and a long, thin, hairless tail, which is nearly the same length as the rest of the body and not connected to the patagium.
 Their sand-colored coat is soft and short.
 The snout has a small and simple nose leaf with valvular nostrils.
 Their big ears have a well-developed tragus and are connected to their big, black eyes by a band of skin across the forehead.
-There is a fat repository located near the caudal penduncle and the hind legs.
+There is a fat repository located near the caudal peduncle and the hind legs.
 Of all the bats, Rhinopomatidae have the shortest fingers relative to their forearm-length.
 They have a head-body length of 50 to 90 mm, forearm-length of 45 to 75 mm, a tail-length of 40 to 80 mm and a body weight of 6 to 14 grams.